Uploads a video file using the console or a third-party tool.

 - Match the file name extension.

-Only a multimedia file can trigger a media workflow, which is determined by the media repository using the file name extension.
+Triggering requirement is that the file is a multi-media file, Media Files service determines through the extension of a file.
 The file does not contain an extension (the file name does not contain the extension separator ".") or the extension meets the following rules:

 3gp, asf, avi, dat, dv, flv, f4v, gif, m2t, m3u8, m4v, mj2, mjpeg, mkv, mov, mp4, mpe, mpg, mpeg, mts, ogg, qt, rm, rmvb, swf, ts, vob, wmv and webm.